clu-ling/logx-reader/TESTING.md

-redone 11/15
-Documentation:

 Testing is performed through two files:
 	TestEntities.scala  (reader/src/test/scala/org/parsertongue/mr/logx/entities/TestEntities.scala)
 and TestEvents.scala (reader/src/test/scala/org/parsertongue/mr/logx/events/TestEvents.scala),
-that utilize the testing function defined in TestUtils.scala (reader/src/test/scala/org/parsertongue/mr/TestUtils.scala).
+that utilize the testing functions defined in TestUtils.scala (reader/src/test/scala/org/parsertongue/mr/TestUtils.scala).

-Both TestEntities and TestEvents call the same boolean function, checkMention. checkMention operates on two inputs: a sequence of mentions (extracted by the MachineReadingSystem using the Odin rules of logx-reader), and a "MentionTestCase".
+Both TestEntities and TestEvents call the same boolean function, checkMention. checkMention operates on two inputs: a sequence of Mentions (extracted by the MachineReadingSystem using the Odin rules in logx-reader), and a MentionTestCase.
 MentionTestCase is split into two cases; ExistsMentionTestCase, and ForAllMentionTestCase.
-The names of the two cases indicate the quantifier applying to evaluation of the sequence of mentions, i.e. find at least one mention such that..., or insure that for all mentions ... .
+The names of the two cases indicate the quantifier applying to evaluation of the sequence of Mentions, i.e. find at least one Mention such that..., or insure that for all Mentions ... .
 This different quantification is directly reflected in the evaluation procedure at the level of checkMention:
-ExistsMentionTestCase:	mentions.exists { m => em.check(m)
+    ExistsMentionTestCase:	```mentions.exists { m => em.check(m)```
-ForAllMentionTestCase:	mentions.forall { m => em.check(m)
+    ForAllMentionTestCase:	```mentions.forall { m => em.check(m)```

 All functions called by checkMention have their own "check" boolean function.
 MentionTestCase (either variety)'s check function calls the check functions of its TextTestCase and LabelTestCase(s) obligatorily, and calls check from ArgTestCase if present.